facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

 ```
 ````

-To get something like this:
+To get something like this directly embedded in your documents:

 ```diagram
 graph TD